Directory assistance: Toll-free directory assistance

 In the U.S., directory assistance for companies with toll-free "800 numbers" (with area codes 800, 833, 844, 855, 866, 877, and 888) was available from toll-free directory assistance, reachable by dialing 1-800-555-1212, for many decades until it was discontinued in 2020.

 Toll-free directory assistance was provided by telecommunication providers, namely AT&T and Verizon, as mandated by the Federal Communications Commission.
 Companies requested to have their toll-free number listed, and paid the providers each time their phone number was released to a toll-free directory-assistance caller.

-In 1999, AT&T applied for permission to discontinue this service, but it remained active until the summer of 2020. an automated disconnection recording now plays when you call the 1-800-555-1212 number.
+In 1999, AT&T applied for permission to discontinue this service, but it remained active until the summer of 2020.
+An automated disconnection recording now plays when calling the 1-800-555-1212 number.

 Directory assistance data sources

-The service of 4-1-1 queries is often outsourced to a call centre that specializes in that function.
+The service of 411 queries is often outsourced to a call centre that specializes in that function.
 Historically, when a single carrier provided most of the telephony services for a region, the data used to satisfy the search could come exclusively from that carrier's subscriber rolls.
 Today, when the market is fragmented amongst many carriers, the data must be aggregated by a data aggregator specializing in directory listings.
-The data aggregator distributes the data to the 4-1-1 services either on a "live" basis, actually servicing each query, or by periodically transferring large swaths of listings to the call center's systems for local searching.
+The data aggregator distributes the data to the 411 services either on a "live" basis, actually servicing each query, or by periodically transferring large swaths of listings to the call center's systems for local searching.

 The data aggregator collects the data from the rolls of many telecommunication carriers.
 Some carriers, such as Vonage, do not send their customer rolls to the aggregator.